bilgedemirkaya/WTMBerlin/week5/README.md

 *We need to specify the data types for database*
 *We don't need to include id, bcs mongodb will include unique id for each record* Then we need a model, and need to export that model.
 That basically it and we can communicate the mongoose with our application.

+## Why did we need base-server?
+We didn't directly talk to database in our index files but *modularize* our code.
+Therefore, even database changes someday, we will not need to touch our index file, it doesn't depend on database.
+Modules structures for responsiblities, index file doesnt have responsiblity for talking to databse but only routers.
+Therefor we needed a base-server in between.

+Base-server is a link that goes btw database and routers.
+It defines how we should interact with the database.